 Sound in survival horror is also very important to me: whether it’s listening for enemies, clearly hearing your place in the environment or using background music to set the tone.
 Overall, I felt Revelations 2 did a pretty good job on all accounts.
 I was actually reviewing some gaming headsets while playing, so I took extra note of the sound quality.
 The music also employs some really tense moments, as well as a few surprisingly, feel good tunes.
 One of my favourite scenes involves Barry carrying Natalia on his back, and the music that accompanied that moment was simply perfect.
 It’s also worth noting that while some dialogue is a little weird like with many Japanese games, the voice cast did a pretty good job overall.
 There were also some really cool throwbacks to the original game, too.
 And lastly, in terms of graphics: it looked great apart from the odd crappy texture.
 I also had no issues keeping a constant 60FPS on my PC.

-Without a doubt, Revelations 2 is the best Resident Evil game we’ve seen since RE:4.
-I don’t say that because I think it’s genre-rocking – it’s not, even though it is actually very good – I say this because it’s the most harmonious and confident Resident Evil game of the past decade.
-The biggest problem that I’ve found is with the pacing (which is further amplified by the afterthought of episodic delivery), but in saying that, the game still succeeds because it’s built around a mostly polished set of mechanics.
-It doesn’t have the antiquated combat of RE:5 or the QTE action scenes of RE:6, it’s just a solid all-rounded survival horror experience.
+Without a doubt, Revelations 2 is the best Resident Evil game we’ve seen since RE4.
+I don’t say that because I think it’s genre-rocking – it’s not, even though it’s actually very good – I say this because it’s the most harmonious and confident Resident Evil game of the past decade.
+The biggest problem I’ve had with Revelations 2 is with the pacing, which is further amplified by the afterthought of an episodic delivery, but in saying that, the game still succeeds because it’s built around a mostly polished set of mechanics.
+It doesn’t have the antiquated combat of RE5 or the QTE action scenes of RE6, it’s just a solid all-rounded survival horror experience.
 Basically, if you’re a fan of the franchise or the genre, I don’t think you can really go wrong here.
 With a full campaign, bonus episodes, lots of unlockables and replayability, and the promise of online co-op for Raid Mode, I’d say that Revelations 2 is definitely worth your time and investment.